aleksTokareva/web_project_4/README.md

 Link to repository: https://github.com/aleksTokareva/web_project_4

-This is my first project with JavaScript.
+This is my first project with Css, HTML and JavaScript.